kizniche/Mycodo/mycodo-manual.md

 I<sup>2</sup>C Address | Select the I<sup>2</sup>C to communicate with the LCD.
 Multiplexer I<sup>2</sup>C Address | If the LCD is connected to a multiplexer, select the multiplexer I<sup>2</sup>C address.
 Multiplexer Channel | If the LCD is connected to a multiplexer, select the multiplexer channel the LCD is connected to.
-Period | This is the period of time (in seconds) between redrawing the LCD with new data or stitching to the next set of displays (if multiple displays are used).
+Period | This is the period of time (in seconds) between redrawing the LCD with new data or switching to the next set of displays (if multiple displays are used).
 Add Display Set | Add a set of display lines to the LCD.
 Display Line \# | Select which measurement to display on each line of the LCD.

 Controller Functions
 ====================

 Conditional Statements
 ----------------------